data-stories-itp/course-2025-03/README.md

 <!-- Data for Community Driven Mourning and Memorialization.
 Assignment: impact of the pandemic on you or your community. -->

 **[Week 2 (2025/03/31)](week/02.md)** Lecture: Data literacy and accessible tools for data storytelling.
-COntemporary issues of public data.
+Contemporary issues of public data.
 The art of humanizing data.
 How do open source data projects work and how can we use/contribute to open source data projects?

 <!-- Other Open Source Data Projects. -->